I would like to Donate:

 It is also worth remembering that whilst Basking Sharks are not normally considered dangerous, their sheer size and potential power should be treated with respect and caution.

-Download the Basking Shark Code of Conduct for:
+➤ Download the Code of Conduct Poster (pdf)

 The Wildlife Safe Scheme (WiSe)